-La Survivance: A Look at the Future of Franco-American Culture in the Merrimack Valley
+La Survivance: Franco-American Culture in the Merrimack Valley

 As in other parts of New England where manufacturing flourished, many of those who came to work in the Valley’s hulking red-brick mills were Quebecois.
 Farmers and laborers, they emigrated from Canada by the thousands from the mid-19th to the early 20th centuries, seeking to improve their fortunes.
 They built schools and churches, launched businesses and credit unions, newspapers and social clubs, transforming entire neighborhoods into “Little Canadas,” where French was spoken in homes and on the streets.

 My ancestors were among those Quebecois immigrants.
 My great-great-grandparents were married in Haverhill in 1891.
 My great-grandmother was born in a house on Hilldale Avenue there.
 Like thousands of other Franco-American families in New England, mine was French-speaking well into the 20th century.
 Unfortunately, by the time this fifth-generation Franco-American and many others of my age group came along, our ethnic identities had been largely wiped clean by the forces of Americanization.
 Many of us had never heard of the Feast of St. Jean-Baptiste or eaten a tourtiere.
 And with rare exception, there were few people left to tell us from where or from whom we’d come.